Mumbai Mirror: Downsizing

 In 2020, the Mumbai Mirror was transferred to a subsidiary of The Times Group called the Metropolitan Media Company Ltd. (MMCL).
 The subsidiary bundled together all of the city specific newspapers of the group.
 The employees were made to sign new agreements with MMCL without any changes to their job profiles.
 The transfer became effective on 1 April and gave rise to speculations that The Times Group was either planning to sell off the city focused Mirror newspapers or shutting them down.

 On 5 December 2020, The Times Group released a statement that the economic crisis induced by the pandemic had made the newspaper unviable.
 The group announced that it would be converted into a weekly newspaper and continue to publish online.
 Baghel broke the news in a virtual meeting with the employees of the paper.
 The management and the human resources department were both largely unaware and could not brief the employees on the development which caused confusion and uncertainty.
 The development also invoked negative reactions from readers and commentators, who perceived it to be a closure of the newspaper.
 The Times Group had remained profitable which raised questions on why the newspaper was being axed.

 The Mumbai Mirror office was moved to the office of the Bangalore Mirror and placed under its editor, Ravi Joshi.
 In January, 40 journalists consisting 60% of the editorial team were laid off and the rest accommodated into either The Times of India or the digital media arm of the company, Times Internet.
 The retained employees included around 6 columnists who continued to publish their columns online on a vertical called TOI Plus.
 The laid off staff were not provided any severance packages and asked to serve their notice period with one month's basic pay.
 The company maintained that the Mumbai Mirror had not shut down but transformed into a weekly.
-According to a former employee, they had not resorted to legal recourse because it would close off any future prospects with the company and that the company could employ the defense that severance packages aren't enforceable because the newspaper had not shut down.
+According to a former employee, they had not resorted to legal recourse because it would close off any future prospects with the company and that the company could employ the defense that severance packages are not enforceable because the newspaper had not shut down.

+Return

+The Mumbai Mirror has restarted daily circulation from 15 June 2025.